barryclark/jekyll-now/_posts/2016-12-07-DK-Course-Reflection.md

 allowed for thoughtful and critical writing, due to always having the opportunity to create a new post and increase performance.
 I found that my posts certainly improved over time, as well as my writing skills.
 Additionally, learning to use Github was completely new to me.
-However, there could have been more feedback given for posts by our professor, regarding our writing, but that always something that could be improved upon in the future; truly, everyone can improve their performance.
+However, there could have been more feedback given for posts by our professor, regarding our writing, but that feedback could be improved upon in the future; truly, everyone can improve their performance.